dkrasne/visualizing_intertextuality/src/sankey.md

 Each rectangular node represents one section of a work (a `work segment`, as defined on <a href="./about#database-design">the About page</a>).
 A flow path linking two nodes represents words that have been identified as intertexts between the source text (higher up) and the target text (lower down); its width shows (in relative terms) *how many* words are borrowed.

 Mouse over a node to see the work and section that it represents.
 Mouse over a linking flow path to see the words it represents.
-(Currently, the latter may not work on mobile phones.)

 <div style="font-size:smaller;">